Kinvey/android-sdk/README.md

 [Kinvey](https://www.progress.com/kinvey) is a high-productivity serverless application development platform that provides developers tools to build robust, multi-channel applications utilizing a cloud backend and front-end SDKs.
 As a platform, Kinvey provides many solutions to common development needs, such as a data store, data integration, single sign-on integration, and file storage.
 With Kinvey, developers can focus on building what provides value for their app - the user experience (UX) and business logic of the application.
 This approach increases developer productivity and aims to enable higher quality apps by leveraging Kinvey's pre-built components.

+# Releases

+Versioning of the Kinvey SDK follows the guidelines stated in [Semantic Version 2.0.0](http://semver.org/).

 # API Reference

 Docuemntation for using the Kinvey SDK as well as other parts of the Kinvey platform can be found in the Kinvey DevCenter [reference](https://devcenter.kinvey.com/android/reference/) guide.